 It’s always important to stay current with terminology in any industry you’re looking to enter or grow within.
 Hopefully, this guide has been helpful in understanding where your construction business—existing or potential—stands in relation to your peers and competitors.

 Even more important is making sure you’re covering all your bases to ensure your business is legitimate and secure.
-That’s true in any case: whether you’re a handy homeowner looking to expand your professional experience, a seasoned drywall installer looking to expand, or if you’ve been contracting long enough to spot code violations from a mile away.
+That’s true in any case: whether you’re a handy homeowner looking to expand your professional experience, a seasoned drywall installer looking to expand, or a contractor in business long enough to spot code violations from a mile away.

-Get covered so you can get back to building homes and your professional future.
+Get covered with Contractor Insurance so you can get back to building homes and your professional future.